nkiiskin/lolfs/README.md

                  ( In Linux, lolfs may be used directly with removable storage, without warranty of course!
-                   So, you may actually insert an SDHC card to your Linux and create a lol storage directly there.
-In that case the "filename" parameter is just the name of the device, for example "mkfs.lolfs -b 512 4000000 /dev/sdb" You MUST know what you are doing then, and of course you must be root to do that - or anything similar.
+                   So, you may actually insert a SDHC card or USB stick to your Linux and create a lol storage directly there.
+                   In that case the "filename" parameter is just the name of the device,
+                   for example "mkfs.lolfs -b 512 4000000 /dev/sdc1"
+                   You MUST know what you are doing then, and of course you must be root to do that - or anything similar.
                    You have been warned! :)

-    fsck.lolfs program:
+    fsck.lolfs program
     ===================

                 "fsck.lolfs" checks a lol container for errors.

-                It takes one parameter:
-                - the name of the container

-                 Use like: "fsck.lolfs mycontainer"
+                It works exactly as 'lol cc' command.
+(See above).

+lolfs API:

 lolfs API: